 Blending 2D and 3D Animation

 Many marketing videos now use this approach to capture attention and communicate clearly.
 A product demo, for example, might feature a 3D model of the product with 2D animated overlays highlighting key features or data points.
 This blend keeps the visuals engaging while simplifying complex information.
+In post production, 2D and 3D elements are composited together to finalize the animation before release.

-HubSpot’s 2025 State of Marketing Report says that video content that combines multiple formats tends to see up to 25% higher engagement rates.
+HubSpot’s 2025 State of Marketing Report says that video content that combines multiple formats tends to see up to 25% higher engagement rates

 Insight: Many marketing videos now blend 2D and 3D animation to balance emotional storytelling with realistic visuals, giving brands more creative range and stronger audience engagement.
+See examples of blended animation projects in our portfolio.

 2D vs 3D Animation: Both Winners